NicolaLovo/GoogleCloudNotes/ch6-compute-engine/ch6.12-snapshots.md

 Define:

-- retention policy
+- retention policy -> how long keep the snapshots
+  - can be set to keep a number of snapshots or a time period
 - source disk deletion rule
   - controls what happens to snapshots if the disk is deleted

 Limitations:

 - a PD can have only one schedule attached at a time
-- to **edit**/delete a schedule, first detach it from all disks
+- to **edit**/**delete** a schedule, first detach it from all disks
 - at most 1 snapshot every 10 minutes

 Best practices:

-- eliminate excessive snapshots by creating an image and reusing it for the VM
+- eliminate excessive snapshots by creating an image from a snapshot and reusing it for the VM
   - reduce costs
 - set schedule to off-peak hours
 - for windows create VSS(Volume Shadow copy Service) snapshot

+### Using snapshots

+Snapshots can be used as a base disk for a new VM.
+When selecting the OS I can choose a snapshot as the base disk.

 ## Demo